makhijaaryan/iNotebook/README.md

     npm run start
 ```

-The application will be accessible at [http://localhost:3000](http://localhost:3000).
+The application will be accessible locally at [http://localhost:3000](http://localhost:3000).

 ## Technologies Used